- What Is

 - The American Society for Gastrointestinal Endoscopy suggests that a doctor perform at least 200 procedures to become technically competent at diagnostic colonoscopy.

-What Are the Risks of a CT Scan vs. a Colonoscopy?
+What Are the Risks and Side Effects of CT Scan vs. Colonoscopy?

 CT scan is a very low-risk procedure.